OpenGeoVis/omfvista/README.rst

 .. code-block:: python

-    project.plot(notebook=False)
+    project.plot(multi_colors=True)

-Or an interactive scene can be created and manipulated to create a compelling figure directly in a Jupyter notebook.
+An interactive scene can be created and manipulated to create a compelling figure.
 First, grab the elements from the project:

 .. code-block:: python